Fleckism/SecurityPlus/SecurityPlus/9D Load Balancers.md

 For example, you might want to provision two load balancer appliances so that if one fails, the other can still handle client connections.
 Unlike load balancing with a single appliance, the public IP used to access the service is shared between the two instances in the cluster.
 This is referred to as a virtual IP or shared or floating address.
 The instances are configured with a private connection, on which each is identified by its "real" IP address.
 This connection runs some type of redundancy protocol, such as Common Address Redundancy Protocol ([[CARP]]), that enables the active node to "own" the virtual IP and respond to connections.
 The redundancy protocol also implements a heartbeat mechanism to allow failover to the passive node if the active one should suffer a fault.

-Topology of clustered load balancing architecture.
+Topology of clustered load balancing architecture #A_D.
 (Images © 123RF.com.)

 ### Active/Passive (A/P) and Active/Active (A/A) Clustering